MarcoDiFrancesco/LittleProjects/Notes/Security.md

 A **problem with enforcement** was that commands were maximum 256 chars and the rest of the string was executed in the cpu.
 This was a old problem, but still most of the programmers are careless of the size of the input.

-## Access control matrix
+### Access control matrix

 The access controll matrix is a matrix that contains the resurces and subjects in the rows and cols, then it each cell contains the access that this subject has: own, read, write.

 ![Access matrix](https://i.imgur.com/CwmPia7.png)

-There are two extensions: acess control list and capabilities.
+There are two extensions: access control list and capabilities list.

+### Capabilities list

+**Capabilities list** is a way to store the rights that a user have and stored listing the subjects and attached the resources that he has the possibility to access.

+The main cons about this is that changing the status of the rights of a certain resource (for example deny all users the access to this program) can be difficult to find which users have acess to that resorce.

 The **confused deputy** is the privilege escalation attack in which the user that does not have directly access to a certain resource is able to overwrite certain resouces tricking the system.